Agile Epic vs Story: What is the Difference?

 Example of Agile Epics

-In the context of Agile project management, an epic is a large, overarching body of work that represents a significant feature, theme, or initiative within a project.
+In the context of Agile project management, an Epic is a large, overarching body of work that represents a significant feature, theme, or initiative within a project.
 Epic is a large and complex body of work that can be deconstructed into smaller tasks, known as use stories.
-User stories, in turn, are specific and actionable tasks that contribute to the completion of the overall epic.
+User stories, in turn, are specific and actionable tasks that contribute to the completion of the overall Epic.

-Here’s an example to illustrate Agile epics:
+Here’s an Agile epic example:

 Agile Epic: Task Management Upgrade